Iberians: Iberian language

-The Iberian language, like the rest of the paleohispanic languages, became extinct by the 1st to 2nd centuries AD, after being gradually replaced by Latin.
+The Iberian language, like the rest of the paleohispanic languages except Basque, became extinct by the 1st to 2nd centuries AD, after being gradually replaced by Latin.
 The Iberian language remains an unclassified non-Indo European language.
 A 1978 study claimed many similarities between Iberian and the Messapic language.
 Iberian languages also share some elements with the Basque language.
 Links have also been found with the Etruscan language and Minoan Linear A.